• Skip to primary navigation

 This recipe makes 12 hot cross buns which can seem like a lot or even too much for some families.
 Personally, I live alone, so I use my freezer to store these when I make this recipe and if I don't have the opportunity to share them with others:

-• slice open half the buns they have cooled
+• slice open the buns once they have cooled

 • freeze them in a single layer on a parchment-lined sheet pan